What is the average salary in Long Island City, NY?

 Mount Sinai Health System

 Mount Sinai Health System is a leading healthcare provider.
-They offer jobs in nursing, medicine, and research.
-They focus on giving high-quality medical care.
+They offer diverse career opportunities and comprehensive benefits.

 -